GEN0C1DE/Sector/README.md

 # Siynez
 - Discord Account cleaner that includes various functions.

-# DEVELOPED by the SECTOR DEVELOPMENT COMMUNITY:
+# DEVELOPED by the EQUALLY WORTHLESS DEVELOPMENT COMMUNITY:
 - We are not responsible if your account is disabled for using this product.
 We developed this to have fun.
 - How to use?
 This project may, or may not be released.
 This requires some knowledge of coding if you are going to use, and how the mongoose API works.